paulvu2023/WeatherWhale-App/README.md

 WeatherWhale could be improved by implementing a 14 day forecast.
 This would require a 35 dollar per month subscription to WeatherAPI, that's why I decided to stick with the free 3 day forecast.

+# Lessons Learned:

+This was my first time using an API, so I learned a lot about using the Fetch API, JSON, and asynchronous programming.
+Asynchronous programming was particularly difficult for me to understand at first because it seemed so counterintuitive.
+Instead of the normal top to bottom order, the order seemed like it could go up, down, left, right, and center.
+However, I've gotten the hang of asynchronous programming and it's no longer a huge puzzle.

 ## Contact Information

 If you have any questions or feedback, please don't hesitate to reach out: